hpedrorodrigues/ADBe/README.md

 ## Usage

 - Download project.
-- Move adbe.scala file that is located in src to the folder you want and add to the path.
+- Move adbe.scala or adbe.rb file that is located in src to the folder you want and add to the path.
 - Now simply run the command `adbe`.

 Note: The **adbe** file that is located in the project root is just a **symbolic link** and